 Alternate Names: Alumina Calcined, Calcnd Alum, Ground Alumina, Corundum

 Alumina has a very high melting temperature (about 2000C) and alumina ceramics can maintain up to 90% of their strength above 1100C.
-They are thus employed in many refractory materials (i.e. Calcium Aluminate Cements have PCEs above cone 35) and used to make parts that must withstand high temperature.
+They are thus employed in many refractory materials (i.e. Calcium Aluminate Cements have PCEs above cone 35) and used to make parts that must withstand high temperatures.

 Unlike hydrated alumina, the calcined material has no loss in weight on firing.
 Thus it produces no gases of decomposition.

 Fired alumina ceramic parts can be harder than tungsten carbide or zircon, two to four times as strong as electrical porcelain, and very resistant to abrasion.
-Alumina is thus used in grinding media, cutting tools, high temperature bearings, and a wide variety of mechanical parts.
+Alumina is thus used in grinding media, cutting tools, high-temperature bearings, and a wide variety of mechanical parts.
 Compared to zircon it has a high thermal conductivity and a higher thermal expansion.

 Pure Ravenscrag Slip is glaze-like by itself (thus tolerating the alumina addition while still melting as a glaze).
 It was applied on a buff stoneware which was then fired at cone 10R (by Kat Valenzuela).
 This same test was done using equal additions of calcined alumina.
 The results suggest that the hydrated version is decomposing to yield some of its Al2O3, as an oxide, to the glaze melt.
 By 15% it is matting and producing a silky surface.
 However crazing also starts at 10%.
 The more Al2O3 added the lower the glaze expansion should be, so why is this happening?
 It appears that the disassociation is not complete, raw material remains to impose its high expansion.